s-maibuecher/Crawl-Online-Recipes/Readme.md

-# Build a Food Recipes Dataset :rocket:
+# Build a Food Recipes Dataset :fork_and_knife: :stew: :pizza:

 Scrapy and Selenium based Web Crawler to crawl thousands of Food Receipes for a nice DataScience Dataset.